Paan dan: Etymology

-"Paan" in Sanskrit is a combination of betel leaf with areca nut which is widely consumed throughout South Asia and Taiwan.
+"Paan" in Indo-Aryan languages is a combination of betel leaf with areca nut which is widely consumed throughout South Asia and Taiwan.
 "Dan" is a common word used in Indo-Aryan languages to describe a container or a box.

 History

 Paan dan is silverware that was very popular during the 19th century.
 The last ruler of the kingdom Oudh, Wajid 'Ali Shah' who was deposed and exiled to Calcutta by the British in 1856, used a paan dan to store his every day paan ingredients.
 The specific paan dan that was used by Wajid was later given to Queen Mary during the Delhi Coronation Durbar and Indian tour of 1911-1912, then presented to the Britmuseum in 1912.

 A paan dan was commonly carried in previous eras.
 The dancing girls of the court of Nawabs in Lucknow carried a paan dan of pure silver, coated with fine Mughlai work of Lucknow.
 Historically, Betel leaf and its seeds were usually consumed by field workers and other rural inhabitants.
 People chewed it to suppress their hunger as it has mild painkilling effects similar to a narcotic.